intjscorpion/INTJSCORP-TECHNOLOGIES/README.md

 ...into a hands-on experience of crypto culture, while actively promoting Sui-based tokens and demonstrating the creative possibilities of the Sui blockchain.

-$INTJSCORP doesn't just exist on Sui — it champions it.
+The Sentress Realm doesn't just exist on Sui — it champions it.

 ---